ClementTsang/bottom/README.md

 - Display temperatures from sensors

-- Display information regarding processes, like CPU, memory, I/O usage, and process state
+- Display information regarding processes, like CPU, memory, I/O usage, user, and process state

 - Process management (well, if process killing is all you need)